 10 o’clock in the morning on May 23, 1928: A futuristic racing car with lateral wings storms along the Avus in Berlin while hissing sharply.
-29-year-old Fritz von Opel, grandson of company founder Adam Opel, had successively fired the 24 solid fuel rockets in the rear of his RAK 2 and shot past the packed stands with a fire trail in his wake.
+29-year-old Fritz von Opel, a grandson of company founder Adam Opel, had successively fired the 24 solid fuel rockets in the rear of his RAK 2 and shot past the packed stands with a fire trail in his wake.

 The 3,000 spectators go crazy when the glossy black car with the Opel writing comes to a standstill: “Rocket Fritz” from Rüsselsheim has just set a new course speed record with 238 km/h.
 On top of that he has just proved to the general public that rocket propulsion is powerful and controllable.
-Opel sounds in the era of rockets in front of the television cameras – and lays the foundations for manned space flight.
+Opel sounds in the era of rockets in front of film cameras – and lays the foundations for manned space flight.

 The history of the Opel RAK 2 dates back to the autumn of 1927.
 Fritz von Opel decides to get actively involved in the rocket research project of publicist and astronomer Max Valier (1895-1930) after meeting the Austrian.
 The racing driver, entrepreneur and the qualified engineer brings his own commitment along with the innovative and financial strength of Opel to the table.